leonp/leonp.github.io/blog/politics/_posts/2016-01-23-belief-and-apostasy.md

 All politics is based on the _belief_ that the world should work in a certain way, and, as such, all politics is in a sense religious.
 Politics isn't science, or maths, although we use science and maths in the service of our beliefs.

-And like all religions, there are the simplistic, doctrinaire versions useful to gangsters (Stalin's Soviet union), more nuanced interpretations (Gramsci, Frankfurt school, Zizek etc.) and a more &#8216;practical&#8217; version that can look a lot like apostasy.
+And like all religions, there are the simplistic, doctrinaire versions useful to gangsters (Stalin's Soviet union), more nuanced interpretations (Gramsci, Frankfurt school, Zizek and a million and one post-Marx writers) and a more &#8216;practical&#8217; version that can look a lot like apostasy.